Note: This post was revised on October 21, 2019, to reflect changes to the user interface within the New Gradebook.

 You can also hide grades that have previously been posted.
 This is a useful option if you wish to make changes to previously entered grades without immediately notifying students.
 To hide grades, follow these steps:

 - Click on the three dots next to an assignment name to open the drop-down menu, and select Hide grades.

 - In the dialog box that appears, you can choose specific sections for which to hide grades; the default is all sections.

 - When you are ready, click Hide.

-- The eye icon will now change back to solid orange, to indicate that there are hidden grades in the column.
+- The grayed-out eye icon will now reappear, to indicate that there are hidden grades in the column.